globocom/secDevLabs/owasp-top10-2017-apps/a6/misconfig-wordpress/README.md

     <img src="images/banner.png"/>
 </p>

-This is a simple Wordpress web application that contains an example of a Security Misconfiguration vulnerability and it's main goal is to describe how a malicious user could exploit multiple Security Misconfiguration vulnerabilities intentionally installed on SecWeb.
+This is a simple Wordpress web application that contains an example of a Security Misconfiguration vulnerability and its main goal is to describe how a malicious user could exploit multiple Security Misconfiguration vulnerabilities intentionally installed on SecWeb.

 ## Index